UML - Building Blocks

-As UML describes the real time systems it is very important to make a conceptual model and then proceed gradually.
-Conceptual model of UML can be mastered by learning the following three major elements:
+As UML describes the real-time systems, it is very important to make a conceptual model and then proceed gradually.
+The conceptual model of UML can be mastered by learning the following three major elements −

 - UML building blocks